dotnet/docs/docs/standard/numerics.md

 |<xref:System.UInt32?displayProperty=nameWithType>|Unsigned|4|0|4,294,967,295|
 |<xref:System.UInt64?displayProperty=nameWithType>|Unsigned|8|0|18,446,744,073,709,551,615|

-Each integer type supports standard arithmetic operators.
+Each integer type supports a set of standard arithmetic operators.
 The <xref:System.Math?displayProperty=nameWithType> class provides methods for a broader set of mathematical functions.

 You can also work with the individual bits in an integer value by using the <xref:System.BitConverter?displayProperty=nameWithType> class.